Finding an Alternative to Bubble Wrap®

 Did You Know?
 If your company goes through 20+ cases of GreenWrap each year, consider a refillable dispenser instead.
 Learn more.

 Indented Kraft Paper

-Indented kraft paper is one of our stronger and sturdier packaging paper options.
-It offers solid protection, but not quite the level of cushioning as GreenWrap and traditional bubble wrap.
+What It is: Indented Kraft Paper (one of our Packaging Paper options) has ridges and bumps across it, adding texture and a small amount of cushioning.
+It is one of our stronger and sturdier packaging paper options.
+It offers solid protection, but not quite the level of cushioning as GreenWrap and traditional bubble wrap®.
 On the other hand, it is operationally simpler than GreenWrap.
-As such, it you are wrapping something that needs a small level of cushioning (such as lightweight 1 or 2oz glass bottles of essential oils), indented kraft paper can be a great option.